lmorchard/blog.decafbad.com/_posts/2010-07-05-firefox-sync-server-on-google-app-engine.markdown

 * I've already done a bit of work on the PHP-based Firefox Sync server at Mozilla;
 * I really wanted to take a break from PHP and spend some time with my old friend Python.

 There are, of course, a number of bugs in this server.
 But, it seems to be working between a number of machines and browser profiles I have at home.
-Things are really in need of optimization, it suffers from my inexperience with App Engine, and I keep running into those aforementioned App Engine resource limitsâ€”especially when updating or deleting large numbers of items (ie. 1000's to 10000's of items).
+Things are really in need of optimization, it suffers from my inexperience with App Engine, and I keep running into those aforementioned App Engine resource limits—especially when updating or deleting large numbers of items (ie. 1000's to 10000's of items).

 [*Pull requests and issue reports on GitHub are welcome!*][impl]

 A next step I'd like to take with this thing is to revisit another old friend, the [desktop web app server][desktopserver].
 (Also known as the [desktop website][dw].)
-It seems to me that it would be interesting to scale this server down to a household applianceâ€”say, just for use by my wife and I.
+It seems to me that it would be interesting to scale this server down to a household appliance—say, just for use by my wife and I.

 I'd be especially happy if the work I'm doing for a Google-hosted app could be self-hosted at home.
 Seeing as the development environment for App Engine runs on my laptop, I'm willing to bet I can hack the whole shebang into a simple, special-purpose app to download and double-click on a home desktop PC for use as your sync hub.